MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/work-with-metadata.md

 ---
-title: "<Topic Title> (Common Data Service for Apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Work with metadata using the Organization service (Common Data Service for Apps) | Microsoft Docs"
-description: "<Description>" # 115-145 characters including spaces.
-This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018
-ms.reviewer: ""
-ms.service: "powerapps"
+description: "Describes how to programmatically access and modify the metadata model using the Organization service" ms.custom: "" ms.date: 10/31/2018 ms.reviewer: "" ms.service: "powerapps"
 ms.topic: "article"